 - Ad zone stands for certain positions in which ads appear in blogs.

 - Pricing model.
 There are several price models for ads.
 For example, for CPC (Cost per Click), you are paid each time a viewer clicks on the advertisement.
 On the contrary, with CPM (Cost per Mille), you are paid for every 1000 impressions (views).

 The second thing to do before adding ads to your blog is to decide what exactly you should add.
 Do you want to have self-hosted ads (ads created, managed, or sold by you) or network ads, for example, by AdSense and Amazon Native Shopping Ads?

 Be sure that your ads match your content so that they are not off-putting to your readers.
-For example, if you are trying to advance some essay writer services in a blog, having the ads for different diets might not be a good match.
-Indeed, having posts on unrelated topics, ads on food supplements and weight loss/gain tools will not be received well.
+For example, if you are trying to advance some essay writer services in a blog, having ads for different diets might not be a good match.
+Indeed, posts on unrelated topics, ads on food supplements, and weight loss/gain tools will not be received well.